kamtoeddy/ivo/docs/v1.4.6/validate/index.md

 ## Built-in validation helpers

-clean-schema has some built-in validators.
+Clean-schema has some built-in validators.
 Feel free to use or build you own validators based on these.
 Each returns an object with the following structure: